hydephp/develop/docs/digging-deeper/updating-hyde.md

 We have two methods documented here, one [using Git](#using-git) and one [manually](#manual-update).

+The Git method works great, especially if you created your project by cloning the [hydephp/hyde](https://github.com/hydephp/hyde) repository.

 Regardless of the method you use, make sure you follow the post-update instructions at the end.

 ### Using Git

-This method works great, especially if you created your project by cloning the [hydephp/hyde](https://github.com/hydephp/hyde) repository.

 First, make sure you have a remote set up for the base project repository.